• HOME

 My favorite filtered water bottle is the LifeStraw Go bottle.
 You can fill up the bottle anywhere and while you drink, the water passes through the filter.
 On my last trip to Cuba, I didn’t buy a single water bottle.

-If you’re a coffee addict, you will want to bring a reusable coffee cup too.
+If you’re a coffee addict, you might want to bring a reusable coffee cup too.

 My top Amazon picks: